-Based on our observation described in Section~\ref{sub:observation}, we first cluster training examples in each class on the feature embedding space defined by the base model optimized sufficiently, \eg, for 100 epochs using a na\"ive classification loss.
-We suppose that each cluster corresponds to a pseudo-attribute.
-Among all the clusters, we attempt to focus on the samples in the minority clusters, especially when they have high average loss.
-So, a common failure case in the presence of dataset bias is incurred by ignoring specific subpopulation groups for minimizing the overall training loss.
+Based on our observation described in Section~\ref{sub:observation}, we first cluster training examples in each class on the feature embedding space defined by the base model optimized sufficiently, \eg, for 100 epochs using the standard classification loss.
+We suppose that each cluster corresponds to a bias pseudo-attribute.
+Among all clusters, we focus on the examples in the minority clusters, especially when they have high average losses.
+A common failure case in the presence of dataset bias is incurred by ignoring specific subpopulation groups for minimizing the overall training loss, and minority clusters are prone to be ignored due to their sizes.
+The problematic cases among the clusters are the ones that contain many bias-conflicting examples, having high losses, and thus result in poor worst-case errors.
+If the minority clusters consist of mostly bias-aligned samples, they will apparently achieve high classification accuracy.

-This intuition implies that minority clusters are prone to be ignored due to its scale.
-A cluster may contain the examples conflicting with bias attributes, which is problematic since it will have high losses and thus result in poor generalization performance.
-If the minority clusters consist of mostly bias-aligned samples, they will apparently achieve high classification accuracy while the examples in the clusters are actually ignored during training.
 Therefore, to handle dataset bias issue, we should consider both scale and average difficulty (loss) of each cluster, unlike group DRO~\cite{GroupDRO} and George~\cite{sohoni2020no}, which focus only on the average loss.
-To this end, we calculate the importance of each cluster in our reweighting scheme to train the target model as follows:
+We calculate the importance weight of each cluster by our reweighting scheme to train the target model, which is given by

-where $\theta$ and $\Tilde{\theta}$ indicates the parameters of the final and base models, respectively, $h(\cdot)$ is a cluster membership function, and $\mathbbm{1}(\cdot)$ is an indicator function.
+where $\theta$ and $\Tilde{\theta}$ indicates the parameters of the final and base models, respectively, $h(\cdot, \cdot)$ is a cluster membership function, and $\mathds{1}(\cdot)$ is an indicator function.
 Note that ${P_k}$ denotes the sample distribution of the $k^\text{th}$ cluster and $N_k$ is the number of samples in the $k^\text{th}$ cluster, where $k \in \mathcal{K} = \{1, ..., K\}$.